I love to transform into a magical latex girl.

 The final skirt is bluetooth accessible and can run various programs such as patterns, sound to light, and a rather special mode based on a hand-held accelerometer.

 Since this is a skirt overlay to sit on top of another circle skirt, I decided on a triangle pattern, with 7 triangles (making 7 strips), with each strip being between 6 and 7 LEDs (somewhat randomly).
 If you think of Madoka Magica that was the rough idea.
-This meant the strips needed to be 275mm long, which also meant they could be printed in one piece.
+This meant the strips needed to be 275mm long, which also meant they could be printed in one piece on my CR-10.

-The 7 LED strips are wired in series, so the “data out” of the strip runs back up to the top and into the “data in” of the next strip.
+The 7 LED strips are wired in series, so the “data out” at the end of the strip runs back up to the top and into the “data in” of the next strip.
 This complicates the programming a little but saves having lots of extra snaking data wires.

-I hooked everything up with 26AWG silicone coated wire which was a good compromise between size and ability to handle the current: If all 50 LEDs were set to white at the same time then the first power wires would be carrying 3Amps, but the wires are short and the patterns rarely have all LEDs on at the same time, and even less likely to all be white.
+I hooked everything up with 26AWG silicone coated wire which was a good compromise between size and ability to handle the current: If all 50 LEDs were set to white at the same time then the first power wires would be carrying 3Amps, but the wires are short and the patterns rarely have all LEDs on at the same time, and even less likely to all be white, and my battery wouldn’t be able to handle that anyway.

 The control box is powered by an ardunio-like microcontroller.
-I used a DFRobot Beetle because I happened to have one around and they’re small and cheap, but any 5v ardunio would do.
-Hooked to the Beetle is a MSEQ7 graphic equalizer IC connected to a microphone board with auto gain control.
-Using a chip for graphic equalizer means just makes the programming so much easier.
-Also hooked to the Beetle is a HC-05 bluetooth (normal, not LE) module.
+I used a DFRobot Beetle because I happened to have one around and they’re small and cheap, but any Ardunio board would do.
+Hooked to the Beetle is a MSEQ7 graphic equalizer IC connected to a sparkfun microphone board with auto gain control.
+Using a chip for the graphic equalizer rather than coding it makes the programming so much easier.
+Also hooked to the Beetle is a HC-05 bluetooth (normal bluetooth, not LE) module.

 Power is provided by a small rechargable USB battery.
-I got this one at a trade show so I’m not sure it’s capacity, but it easily can run the Beetle and LEDs for many hours on a charge.
-The Beetle and electronics were housed in a 9V battery case I had lying around.
+I got this one at a trade show so I’m not sure it’s capacity, but it easily can run the controller and LEDs for many hours on a charge.
+The controller and electronics were housed in a 9V battery case I had spare.

 Knowing the length of the triangles for the skirt, and my waist size (minus 10% for stretch) I drew up a pattern in Inkscape and used it to cut out the latex.
 Because there are 7 triangles it didn’t separate into sections well, so I just cut it complete out of a single piece which also saved adding a seam.
 I added a 5cm waist band to the top.

 Originally each LED tray was going to slide down into a complete latex pocket, enclosed on all three sides, but this was a failure.
-It was too hard to get the trays into and out of the pockets.
+It was almost impossible to get the trays into and out of the pocket.
 The idea is to be able to remove the electronics to add to different skirts in the future, or to fix any issues, or just to allow the skirt to get cleaned and shined.

 A pocket was made to hold the battery and control box with a small hole to not muffle the microphone too much and that pocket was attached to the back of the skirt.